[ s l o w y a r n s - s p i n n i n g f o r p e a c e ]

-I'm in love with the whole process of the slow yarn-making: from the birth of a lamb, through hand sheering, washing of wool, carding and finally spinning...
+I'm in love with the whole process of the slow yarn-making: from the birth of a lamb, through hand sheering, washing the wool, carding and then spinning...
 All of it feels sacred to me - the ancient art that I wish to maintain and represent in the modern world.

 I dream about hosting a flock of sheep, to develop relationship with them and use only their "home-grown fleece" for my yarns.

-I am convinced that the care-based bond between human and animal is crucial for having to use any animal resources and I am looking forward to deepening that bond within my own life.
+I am convinced that the care-based bond between human and animal is crucial for having to use any of the animal resources and I am looking forward to deepening these bonds within my own life.

-I spin slowly and deliberately in the comfort of my home studio.
+I usually spin in the comfort of my home studio.
 Each skein is unique and soaked with love.
 During the making process, I often sing or chant, sending intentions of peace, joy and artistic flow into my threads.
-I believe it to enhance and strengthen them, give some extra magic that is later transferred upon the artist who uses them.
+I believe it to enhance and strengthen them, and give some extra magic that is later transferred upon the artist who uses them.

-I spin either in my home studio or in the garden, on the floor, in a supporting ceramic bowl, or with the help of a fabric spread across my lap.
+I spin either on the floor, in a supporting ceramic bowl, or with the help of a fabric spread across my lap.

-The act of spinning roots us in the present moment - it contributes to bringing more mindfulness and ease into our daily life, can work as a remedy for speeded times and be an alternative to a ready-supply industry.
-Spinning humbles the mind, recalling a vision of "how it used to be" - when each family had to slowly manufacture fibers of their own in order to remain warm and dressed.
+The act of spinning roots us in the present moment - it contributes to bringing more mindfulness and ease into our daily life, it can work as a remedy for speeded times and be an alternative to the ready-supply industry.

 Please, contact me for details :)